Isaac Clarke: Portrayal

-In the first Dead Space, Isaac is seen outside of his RIG suit during the prologue section, and does not speak except for grunts and other sounds; his face is also revealed in the game's ending cutscene where he removes his RIG helmet.
+In the first Dead Space, Isaac is seen outside of his Engineering RIG suit during the prologue section, and does not speak except for grunts and other sounds; his face is also revealed in the game's ending cutscene where he removes his Engineering RIG helmet.
 This iteration of the character is essentially a cipher for the player to immerse themselves in Isaac's horrific experiences and feel like him.
 Schofield wanted Isaac to be like Gordon Freeman from Half-Life 2, another silent protagonist who would not talk, but at the same time not coming across as someone who always just takes orders.
 For Dead Space 2, Visceral Games decided to make Isaac a fully fleshed out character.
 Dead Space executive producer Steve Papoutsis explained that the decision was born out of the desire to enhance the game's believability as an evolution based around what the story required, and that they were careful and deliberate about when he speaks.
 Papoutsis explained that while Isaac had no one to converse with for most of the first game, he has more extensive interactions with other non-player characters for its sequel, and that it would make sense for him to vocalize the horrific experiences he had endured.
 Milham conceded that giving Isaac a voice for Dead Space 2 was a creative risk, but believed that this was necessary as the story of the series going forward required the character to be placed in a more proactive role as a character with agency.